jxckgan/Mandelbrot-UnityApp/README.md

  - L: Rotate Left
  - R: Rotate Right

-Through the use of the `Lerp` function in Unity, it successfully creates a smooth navigation experience of the fractal.
-This is accomplished via the use of:
+Through the use of the `Lerp` function in Unity, we have a nice, smooth, navigation experience of the fractal.
+This is accomplished with the use of:

 ```cs
  smoothPos = Vector2.Lerp(smoothPos, pos, .03f); // Movement